-- Full-time student a person who is enrolled in 12 or more semester credit hours. - Part-time student a person who is enrolled in fewer than 12 semester credit hours - Matriculated student a person who has applied for admission and been accepted into a degree, certificate, or professional certificate program.
+- Full-time student a person who is enrolled in 12 or more semester credit hours - Part-time student a person who is enrolled in fewer than 12 semester credit hours - Matriculated student a person who has applied for admission and been accepted into a degree, certificate, or professional certificate program.
 A matriculated student may attend either full or part time but must take at least one course per academic year to maintain his/her matriculated status.
 A student who fails to maintain matriculated status may be required to reapply for admission and meet any new academic requirements in force at that date.
-Only matriculated students may: - a. enroll full time; - b. apply for financial aid or scholarships; - c. challenge out / test out of courses; - d. be assigned an academic advisor; be awarded a degree, certificate, or professional certificate, and - e. receive priority placement in classes (non-matriculated students will be admitted on a space-available basis). - Non-matriculated student a student who is taking credit or non-credit courses but is not enrolled in a degree, certificate, or professional certificate program.
+Only matriculated students may: - a. apply for financial aid or scholarships; - b. challenge out / test out of courses; - c. be assigned an academic advisor; be awarded a degree, certificate, or professional certificate - Non-matriculated student a student who is taking credit or noncredit courses but is not enrolled in a degree, certificate, or professional certificate program.
 Students are encouraged to matriculate in order to secure the privileges and protections offered to matriculated students.